 These traditions are lovely, of course, but it's always good to be conscious about the environment when celebrating any occasion.
 While the big chocolate companies seem to be making some effort to reduce the packaging in their eggs, the impacts can and do go beyond the plastic packaging in an egg.

-Packing wise, around 3000 tonnes of plastic are created for Easter Eggs alone.
+Packing-wise, around 3000 tonnes of plastic are created for Easter Eggs alone.
 That's not accounting for packing used to ship the eggs, or materials used for plastic toys that might come in the eggs, not to mention other Easter related chocolates, toys, decorations, and so on.

 Palm Oil -

 Palm oil is a HUGE issue, and its found in so much, makes it really hard to avoid.
 An easy way to avoid is by buying palm oil free chocolate!
 Many of the top suppliers of chocolate use it, but there are loads of options out there that don't!
 Be sure to check the ingredients carefully, as it goes by many other names - here's a list to check - Palm Oil Names